Friday, October 31, 2025

 If you would prefer to translate this release into another language, please find the translation window on the right side of this webpage.
 Please select your preferred language from the available list.

-Anyone with information is asked to contact Crime Solvers online at www.pgcrimesolvers.com, the “P3 Tips” mobile app (search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device) or call 1-866-411-TIPS (8477).
+Anyone with information may also contact Crime Solvers online at www.pgcrimesolvers.com, the “P3 Tips” mobile app (search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device), or call 1-866-411-TIPS (8477).
 You can remain anonymous.
-Please refer to case number 25-0039740.
+Please refer to case number 25-0057450.

 If you would prefer to translate this release into another language, please find the translation window on the right side of this webpage.
 Please select your preferred language from the available list.

-Anyone with information is asked to contact Crime Solvers online at www.pgcrimesolvers.com, the “P3 Tips” mobile app (search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device), or call 1-866-411-TIPS (8477).
-You can remain anonymous.
-Please refer to case number 25-0045588.
+PGPD detectives investigating skimming devices can be reached at 301-516-1464.
+Callers wishing to remain anonymous may call Crime Solvers at 1-866-411-TIPS (8477), or go online at www.pgcrimesolvers.com, or use the “P3 Tips” mobile app search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device.

 If you would prefer to translate this release into another language, please find the translation window on the right side of this webpage.
 Please select your preferred language from the available list.

-Anyone with information is asked to contact Crime Solvers online at www.pgcrimesolvers.com, the “P3 Tips” mobile app (search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device), or call 1-866-411-TIPS (8477).
+Anyone with information may also contact Crime Solvers online at www.pgcrimesolvers.com, the “P3 Tips” mobile app (search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device), or call 1-866-411-TIPS (8477).
 You can remain anonymous.
-Please refer to case number 25-0045320.
+Please refer to case number 25-0056190.

 If you would prefer to translate this release into another language, please find the translation window on the right side of this webpage.
 Please select your preferred language from the available list.

-Anyone with information is asked to contact Crime Solvers online at www.pgcrimesolvers.com, the “P3 Tips” mobile app (search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device) or call 1-866-411-TIPS (8477).
+Anyone with information may also contact Crime Solvers online at www.pgcrimesolvers.com, the “P3 Tips” mobile app (search “P3 Tips” in the Apple Store or Google Play to download the app onto your mobile device), or call 1-866-411-TIPS (8477).
 You can remain anonymous.
-Please refer to case number 25-0038190.
+Please refer to case number 25-0054731.

 If you would prefer to translate this release into another language, please find the translation window on the right side of this webpage.
 Please select your preferred language from the available list.